 - provide a language learning program to students irrespective of cultural background; and offered equally to male and female students

-- provide a language and cultural learning program for students in Prep to Year 10 that aligns with the:
+- provide a language and cultural learning program for students in Prep to Year 10 that aligns with one of the following

 - use the